Maasai

 few days before the operation, a boy must herd cattle for seven

 consecutive days.
-Circumcision
+Circumcision would take place

-the operation, boys must stand outside in the cold weather and
+on the eighth day.
+Before the operation, boys must stand outside

-receive a cold shower to cleanse himself.
-As he moves towards
+in the cold weather and receive a cold shower to cleanse himself.

-the location of the operation, his friends, age mates and male
+As he moves towards the location of the operation, his friends,

-members of the family shout encouragement along with nasty looks
+age mates and male members of the family shout encouragement

-and sometimes threats.
-For example, people would tell the boy,
+along with nasty looks and sometimes threats.
+For example, people

-"If you kick the knife, we will kill you!
-If you run away from
+would tell the boy, "If you kick the knife, we will kill you!

-the knife, your society will disown you.
-Women are luckier and
+If you run away from the knife, your society will disown you.

-are spared of such comments.
-Needles
+Women are luckier and are spared of such comments.
+Needles to

-to say, circumcision is
+say, circumcision is not pleasant.
+No

-cannot flinch your eye.
-Circumcision
+your eye.
+Circumcision is painful yet means

-is painful yet means a lot to every Maasai.
+a lot to every Maasai.

 Time